AC01010/Connor-McCartney.github.io/_posts/2018-01-12-CryptohackRSAPadding.md

 At the bottom of their script it says the challenge function is called on your JSON input.
 So to get an output it seems you have to run "nc socket.cryptohack.org 13386" <br>
-and then send { "option":"get_flag" }.
+and then send {  "option" : "get_flag" }.
 You can run this many times on the same connection and get different values for <br>
 encrypted_flag (c) and padding, but the same value for modulus (n).
 If you disconnect and reconnect you'll get a different modulus.

 In the script, we see e = 11.
 We are given a and b for padding (which changes).
 It is encrypted as <br>